danny-byrne/dbyrne-next-countries/README.md

 Summmary:

--I used Next.js because it is easy to bootsrap a simple project.
+-I used Next.js because it is easy to bootstrap a simple project.

 -Tailwind.css was used for styling because it's simple to whip up a quick project using inline strings that compute to css.